plexdrive/plexdrive/README.md

 20:00.
 If you access the file e.g. at 18:00 the next day, the file will be deleted the day after at 18:00 and so on.

+If you activate the option `clear-chunk-max-size` you will automatically disable the cache cleaning by time.
+So it will only delete the oldest chunk file when it needs the space.

 # Contribute
 If you want to support the project by implementing functions / fixing bugs yourself feel free to do so!